dushoff/makestuff/newcache.md

 We want to have rules for three types of make:

-* fast: try to make, but don't do anything marked as slow
+* fast: the default
-* lazy: make if possible, but don't do anything marked as slow, unless it is necessary
+* lazy: make if possible, but don't do anything marked as slow, unless it is necessary (buildcache)O
-* full: make updated targets, pay no attention to what is marked as slow
+* full: make updated targets, pay no attention to what is marked as slow (rebuildcache)

-One of these should be the default (not full, of course).

 There's also a question about time stamps: it is hard to be sure that time stamps are consistent between platforms (or even within git, if we are pushing output files).